adorcy/3420ISQAAssignment1/DFD_Dictionary.md

 ###Software Package - The software that a developer submits to be scanned for OSS licenses

-###Software Package License Results - The OSS component results of the Scan for Licenses process.
+###Software Package License and vulnerabilities Results - The OSS component results of the Scan for Licenses process.

-###Project information and Corresponding Licenses Request - This is the data that developers or managers request from the OSS Component Database.
+###Project information and Corresponding Licenses and vulnerabilities Request - This is the data that developers or managers request from the OSS Component Database.

-###Project information and Corresponding Licenses Request Results - This is the data that the OSS Component Database returns to the Developer or Manager.
+###Project information and Corresponding Licenses and vulnerabilities Request Results - This is the data that the OSS Component Database returns to the Developer or Manager.

 ###Policy documents request - this is the data that the developer or manager is requesting from the OSS Source policy documents database